QASTAnet: A DNN-based Quality Metric for Spatial Audio: Evaluation

 \subsubsection{Metrics comparison}

-First, we observe that Ambiqual LA has a good correlation (0.77) with codec degradations but fails to predict the quality drop on the anchor (0.61) as it only concerns timbre modifications.
-We also note that Ambiqual LQ midly correlates the subjectives ratings on signals containing spatially realistic reverberation (0.40), dropping down by 0.11 with the exclusion of anechoic signals.
+First, we observe that Ambiqual LA has a good correlation ($r$=0.77) with codec degradations but fails to predict the quality drop on the anchor (0.61) as it only concerns timbre modifications.
+We also note that Ambiqual LQ mildly correlates the subjectives ratings on signals containing spatially realistic reverberation (0.40), dropping down by 0.11 with the exclusion of anechoic signals.
 We expected this phenomenon as Ambiqual relies on phaseograms comparison in the T-F domain, as explained earlier.
 To our knowledge, previous works did not investigate this aspect.
 In \figref{fig:metrics_vs_mushra}, one can see that eMoBi-Q performs particularly well on anechoic signals and accurately predicts the anchor degradation.
 However, the correlation drops down to 0.63 for the \emph{spat. rev.} subset because it overestimates IVAS at the lowest bitrates (32 and 64~kbps) and underestimates the multi-mono EVS degradations.

 Next, QASTAnet outperforms both baselines in terms of correlation coefficients across all three signal subsets.
 However, QASTAnet exhibits a higher RMSE than eMoBi-Q. The \figref{fig:metrics_vs_mushra} indicates that the mismatch between both metric families can be attributed by a slope bias between QASTAnet and the test set ratings, leading to an underscoring effect.
-Meanwhile, the QASTAnet scores dispersion appears smaller than that of eMoBi-Q. This explains the higher correlation as Pearson is invariant to an affine transformation and Spearman is invariant to any monotonic transformation.
+Meanwhile, the QASTAnet scores dispersion appears smaller than that of eMoBi-Q. This explains the higher correlation as $r$ is invariant to an affine transformation and $\rho$ is invariant to any monotonic transformation.
 To explain this bias, we have two hypotheses.
-First, the six participants involved in collecting the training data graded more severely than those involved exclusively in the test data.
+First, the six participants involved in collecting the training data graded more strictly than those involved exclusively in the test data.
 In particular, the training group tends to assign lower ratings to signals processed by EVS.
+To limit a possible bias propagation due to the small number of participants for the training set, we tested a mitigation strategy based on training with the RMSE* criterion, but no bias reduction was observed.
 Second, the training labels are not uniformly distributed with a bias towards lower ratings, as depicted in \figref{fig:dataset_labels_hist}.
 Thus, the model might learn to assign lower ratings in average.